Sorry, you need to enable JavaScript to visit this website.

 *Assuming 10% investment returns every year.
 Rates of return may vary.

-The Rule of 72 is telling me that if I simply do nothing, and my investments earn 10% every year, I can likely anticipate almost $1,000,000 in my Roth IRA portfolio before 62 years old.
-But keep in mind that rates can vary and there can be times when the value of the account can go down.
+The rule of 72 suggests that if you made no additional contributions from this point on, and your rate of return was 10% every year, you could potentially anticipate reaching $1,000,000 in the account before reaching the age of 62.
+However, keep in mind that rates can vary and there can be times when the value of the account can go down.

 Final thoughts on the rule of 72

-As with all “back of the napkin” math problems, the Rule of 72 should not be taken as a perfect solution to your investing worries.
+The rule of 72 should not be taken as a perfect solution to your investing worries – it’s a guideline for consideration when planning for your long-term goals.
 Keep in mind it is only a mathematical formula that helps determine how long it hypothetically takes for your money to double.
 It emphasizes the power of compound earnings over time and is not a guarantee of success.
-Using the free financial dashboard from Empower can help you get a much better look at your asset allocation and rate of return so you know where you stand.
+Using the free financial dashboard from Empower can help you get a much better look at your asset allocation and rate of return, so you know where you stand.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.